Find a Pest Control Professional

 The National Pest Management Association shares tips on how to reduce pests at picnics or BBQs

-FAIRFAX Va. - Outdoor get-togethers are common during the summer months, but more often than not, hosts and guests alike must deal with pesky party crashers - in the form of ants, flies, mosquitoes and wasps.
+FAIRFAX, Va.
+(July 7, 2014) – Outdoor get-togethers are common during the summer months, but more often than not, hosts and guests alike must deal with pesky party crashers - in the form of ants, flies, mosquitoes and wasps.
 The National Pest Management Association offers advice on how to make the most of the summer season by limiting exposure to these annoying and sometimes dangerous pests.

 "It can be a challenge to avoid pests when spending long periods of time outdoors, as some are attracted to typical barbeque fare and others are active at night when people tend to fire up the grill," said Missy Henriksen, vice president of public affairs for the NPMA.
 "If people follow some simple tips, like wearing insect repellant and keeping food covered, they can enjoy the summer season without worry."